gvwilson/fiction/in-heck/index.md

 "—and decided to sneak up on us and do a bit of eavesdropping," Maddy finished sternly.
-"Anyway, why aren't you at Shaper Leaf's?
+"Anyway, why aren't you at Special Leaf's?
 Don't you have a lesson?"

-"Shaper Leaf isn't feeling well again.
+"Special Leaf isn't feeling well again.
 For real!"
 she added as Maddy opened her mouth.
 "He was looking *real* tired."